 3) the double disqualification,

 4) The rupture,

 1) Implicit Contract

 To present a simple example, when a person announces that they will deliver a report as quickly as possible (ASAP), that could mean today, this week, this month or this year.
-Considering significant differences in frames of references and perception of time between personalities, generations, and cultures, it is surprising to come across contracts and agreements which display vague deadlines.
+Considering significant differences in frames of references and perception of time between personalities, generations, and cultures, it is surprising to come across contracts and agreements which display such vague deadlines.

 When not vague in time or “when”, contracts can be unclear as to matter or “what”.
 It is not rare to witness major misunderstandings between people who thought they understood each other as to common means and goals only to discover later a tremendous gap in what they thought was clear between them.

-- The K-formula’s first step reveals that clear contracts and agreements are important to ensure partners avoid future misunderstandings, games and relational manipulation.
+- The K-formula’s first step reveals that clear contracts and agreements are important to ensure that partners avoid future misunderstandings, games and relational manipulation.

 - The first step of the K-formula also reveals that knowing how to establish good contracts is a defensive strategy, to avoid relational games as much as it is constructive, to help reach clearly defined common objectives.

 - The K-formula is congruent with coaching profession’s focus on the art of formally establishing positive coach-client agreements.